Conserved land and trails

 10. Skillings Woods and 11.
 Davies Sanctuary are owned by the Oceanside Conservation Trust and are held in Conservation Easement by the Peaks Island Land Preserve.

 12. Parker Wildlife Preserve was contributed to the state of Maine by David and Vivian Parker and then transferred to PILP.
-Consisting of more than 3 square miles, the preserve includes a variety of habitats as well as several well-used trails, maintained by PILP volunteer land stewards.
+Consisting of more than 3 square acres, the preserve includes a variety of habitats as well as several well-used trails, maintained by PILP volunteer land stewards.

 13. Clark's Woods Conservation Easement was donated by the Clark family in 2005.
 It consists of forest as well as wetland and provides important wildlife habitat.